 This course provides an interdisciplinary perspective on the study of marine environments.
 It involves concepts from biology, ecology, geomorphology, oceanography and the spatial sciences.
-It is meant to bridge the Geomatics Program with the Fisheries and Aquatic Sciences Program by complementing existing courses in those programs (e.g., SUR4934 - Marine Geomatics).
-The course is aimed at upper-level undergraduate students from both programs, at students from the Department of Wildlife Ecology and Conservation, and any others with an interest in using the spatial sciences to map and study the marine environment.
+It is meant to bridge the Geomatics Program with the Fisheries and Aquatic Sciences Program by complementing existing courses in those programs (e.g., SUR6934 - Marine Geomatics, FAS6932 - Spatial Ecology and Modeling).
+The course is aimed at graduate students from both programs, at students from the Department of Wildlife Ecology and Conservation, and any others with an interest in using the spatial sciences to map and study the marine environment.